Use the same SharePoint site for TFS that you have right now

 In the Users/Groups box, enter the name of the service account for Team Foundation Server.

 If you're using Network Service, add the server name followed by a $ symbol.
 For example, domain\servername$.
+SharePoint might not find the name but will allow you to enter it into the list.

 Next Step: Which server upgrade path are you on?